Children, Teenagers and Adults

-Individual art psychotherapy might be beneficial for you if you are going through a difficult period in your life and/or if you feel that you would like to develop a better understanding about yourself in order to overcome any personal challenges, find balance and fulfillment.
+Individual art psychotherapy might be beneficial for you, if you are going through a difficult period in your life and/or if you feel that you would like to develop a better understanding about yourself in order to overcome any personal challenges, find balance and fulfilment.

 Difficult periods may include life changing circumstances, change of jobs, separation, going through loss or coping with illness, amongst others.
 Challenging moments in life impact adults and also young people and children.
 Sometimes feelings of anger, sadness, fear or demotivation may appear without reason, in which case the exploration of these in psychotherapy may help and enable positive change.

 In my psychotherapy sessions I integrate both my knowledge of psychology and art psychotherapy in order to best support you or your child according to your needs and preferred forms of expression.
 I offer in-person sessions in London and online sessions.